ammarhakim/ammar-simjournal/source/pn/pn0/pn0-minimalism.rst

    software development, leading to code bloat, unnecessary layering that eventually leads to an unmaintainable mess.

 #.
+Minimalist programs do not require complex processes, described in
+   long, never-to-be-read documents.
+Processes documents become stale quickly.
+Processes also encourage a bureaucratic system, which is completely antithetical to minimalist programming.
+Hence, minimize process.

+#.
 Programming is never about lines of code or less typing or other
    such superficial measures.
 (Though all these are typically the outcome of minimalist design).
 Programming is about expressing